 Morawa Independent School Cluster

 The Morawa District High and the WA College of Agriculture – Morawa are an integrated K – 12 learning community.
-Both schools maintain their unique personalities but by combining a well structured learning environment for students that is multifaceted, and involves a range of teachers, subjects, community development and support, the Morawa cluster is able to offer diverse opportunities for our students success.
+By combining a well structured learning environment for students that is multifaceted, and involving a range of teachers, subjects, community development and support, the Morawa cluster is able to offer diverse opportunities for our students success.

 Within the Morawa cluster, students have the opportunity to follow an extensive range of subjects within peaceful, rural, school and farm campuses.
 Students may transit between campuses, classes, training programs and further education, with ease, maintaining continuity in their career pathway.